richard-sistern/terraform/getting-started-with-azure/NOTES.md

 }
 ```

+*These modules require the `Azure CLI` client to be installed and logged in*

 After running `terraform init` to initialise the new modules, `terraform plan` provides the following error:

 >  terraform plan